dmitrymironov/SpaceHammer/README.md

 # SpaceHammer
 WARNING!
-This code is provided for reference only and relies on proprietary data formats that is not shared.
+This code is provided for reference only and relies on proprietary data formats that are not shared.